minio/directpv-docs/content/installation/upgrade.md

 Use [`kubectl directpv migrate`]({{< relref "/command-line/migrate.md" >}}) to migrate the old resources to a new installation.
 {{< /admonition >}}

+{{< admonition title="Pod Security Policies" type="note" >}}
+The `PodSecurityPolicy` feature was deprecated in Kubernetes v1.21 and removed in v1.25.
+The oldest supported release of Kubernetes is v1.28.
+The [Kubernetes Documentation](https://kubernetes.io/docs/concepts/security/pod-security-policy/) recommends [Pod Security Admission](https://kubernetes.io/docs/concepts/security/pod-security-admission/) as a replacement.

+DirectPV continues to support `PodSecurityPolicy` in the 4.0.x lineage.
+The latest version of DirectPV, 4.1.x and later, removed support for `PodSecurityPolicy`.

+If you rely on `PodSecurityPolicy`, you **must** remain on the 4.0.x lineage of DirectPV and **must not** upgrade to a 4.1.x release or later.
+{{< /admonition >}}

 ## Upgrade DirectPV CSI Driver from 4.x.x to latest